secsome/FA2sp/README.md

-            +) SortByTriggerName=BOOLEAN ; Enable this feature so we can sort the triggers by their names +) AdjustDropdownWidth = BOOLEAN ; Enable it so FA2 will adjust the param dropdown width automatically +) AdjustDropdownWidth.Factor = INTERGER ; Determines how long is a single char takes, defaults to 8 +) AdjustDropdownWidth.Max = INTERGER ; Determins the max length of the combobox, defaults to 360 +) [Sides] ** (** means Essensial, fa2sp need this section to work properly) {Contains a list of sides registered in rules}
+            +) SortByTriggerName=BOOLEAN ; Enable this feature so we can sort the triggers by their names +) AdjustDropdownWidth = BOOLEAN ; Enable it so FA2 will adjust the param dropdown width automatically +) AdjustDropdownWidth.Factor = INTERGER ; Determines how long is a single char takes, defaults to 8 +) AdjustDropdownWidth.Max = INTERGER ; Determines the max length of the combobox, defaults to 360 +) CopySelectionBound.Color = COLORREF ; Determines the color of the selection boundary while copying, defaults to 255
+            +) CursorSelectionBound.Color = COLORREF ; Determines the color of the boundary for current cell, defaults to 3973180
+            +) HeightIndicatorColor.Color = COLORREF ; Determines the color of the height indicator for current cell, defaults to 3947580
+        +) [Sides] ** (** means Essensial, fa2sp need this section to work properly)
+            {Contains a list of sides registered in rules}
             \\\ e.g.